 The French had first demonstrated their hostile intentions on 2 January when the batteries at Brest had fired on the British brig Childers after she had ventured into the roads on reconnaissance.
 On 2 February news arrived in London of the official French opening of hostilities, and the Admiralty under the leadership of the first lord, John Pitt, the 2nd Earl of Chatham, began undertaking their preparations for war.
 At this time the British had twenty-five sail of the line and forty-six frigates in home waters, with another fifty-nine and twenty-five respectively in ordinary.
 Additionally five small sail of the line and a dozen frigates were abroad on foreign stations.
 During the latter half of February the press gangs went out in force, yet by 22 May the Mediterranean fleet was still barely manned, with only eight short-handed sail of the line being able to depart for that station, whilst the Channel fleet consisting of fifteen sail of the line could not even leave port until 14 July.
 Nevertheless, by the end of the year eighty-five sail of the line were in commission, with some twenty to twenty-five being based in the Mediterranean and a similar number in the Channel, ten or twelve in the West Indies, and the rest acting as a reserve at Plymouth and Portsmouth.

 At the commencement of the war France had eighty-five sail of the line in commission or laid up in ordinary, most of which were in their four main ports of Brest, Lorient, Rochefort, and Toulon, and although she had fewer overseas possessions to protect she was building more ships in an attempt to gain an hegemony over the old enemy; indeed, such had been the French intent to enhance their Navy that it had been held as one of the prime causes of the country’s financial problems and subsequent revolution.
-However, what the French really lacked was a corps of experienced officers, for along with Queen Marie Antoinette, who would be executed in October, many of their senior aristocratic officers were meeting the guillotine or being expelled, and consequently the likes of Admirals Charles Henri Jean-Baptiste, the Comte d’Estaing, who would be executed in July 1794, and Louis Antoine the Comte de Bougainville, who at least managed to escape the ‘Terror’, were not to be encountered again, and neither were François Joseph Paul, the Comte de Grasse, Pierre André, Louis-Urbain de Bouënic, the Comte de Guichen, Toussaint Guillaume La Motte-Picquet, and the Pierre André Balli de Suffren, all of whom had died during the peace.
+However, what the French really lacked in the early stage of the war was a corps of experienced fleet commanders, for along with Queen Marie Antoinette, who would be executed in October, many of their senior aristocratic officers would meet the guillotine, suffer imprisonment, or be expelled during the Reign of Terror and consequently the likes of Admirals Charles Henri Jean-Baptiste, the Comte d’Estaing, who would be executed in July 1794, and Louis Antoine the Comte de Bougainville, who at least managed to escape the ‘Terror’, were not to be encountered again, and neither were François Joseph Paul, the Comte de Grasse, Pierre André, Louis-Urbain de Bouënic, the Comte de Guichen, Toussaint Guillaume La Motte-Picquet, and the Pierre André Balli de Suffren, all of whom had died during the peace.
+In their place, sixteen captains were promoted to flag rank at the start of 1793, and all of these at least had experience of the American Revolutionary War, with half of them having also served in the Seven Years’ War.

 The main concern for the French government in the early days of the war was to bring home their convoys, and to that purpose they had to send elements of the Brest fleet out to sea.
 In doing so they sought to evade contact with the Channel Fleet, commanded by Admiral Lord Howe, who in turn was happy to pursue the system of open blockade which had been successful for him in the previous war, and which preserved his ships.
 Yet in cruising at sea from July to August, and later from October-December, Howe was thwarted by the weather, ill-luck and proficient French seamanship from taking any enemy capital ships, much to his frustration and that of the public.